ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

     archetype := "Server"

-Then, dependent plugins would have convoluate settings to read this property and take appropriate action.
+Then, dependent plugins would have convolute settings to read this property and take appropriate action.

 The ``sbt.RootPlugin`` allows us to specify this information directly in the plugin model.
 A "root" plugin is one which must be explicitly enabled on a project, *but* which other plugins can depend on to automatically inject their settings.